-If a corporation meets the requirements to remit by EFT, DORpay is available 24/7 for making estimated tax payments (IT-6).
-Go to www.in.gov/dor/4340.htm for more information or call (317) 232-5500 for EFT questions.
+If a corporation meets the requirements to remit by EFT, the Department's online payment system is available at intime.dor. in.gov/eServices for making estimated tax payments (IT-6).
+You may call (317) 232-5500 if you have EFT questions.